 No. We were rehearsing and were just starting to get a record deal.

-That was pretty much Adrian Vandenberg, Tommy Aldridge and myself.
-We first started with a singer named James Christian from House of Lords and it sounded too much like Whitesnake.
-We wanted something a little bit more 90?s so we brought in Ron Young from Little Caesar which really gave an edge to it.
+That was pretty much Adrian Vandenberg, Tommy Aldridge, and myself.
+We first started with a singer named James Christian from the House of Lords, and it sounded too much like Whitesnake.
+We wanted something a little more 90?s, so we brought in Ron Young from Little Caesar,r which gave an edge to it.

-I think the Manic Eden album is a favourite for many fans.
-I think it sounds like Whitesnake a lot.
-In my personal opinion it?s much better than SLIP OF THE TONGUE?
+I think the Manic Eden album is great, and I think it sounds a lot like Whitesnake.
+Personally, I think it’s a better album than SLIP OF THE TONGUE.

 You think so?
 It’s different, you know, a little more modern sounding.

 Tell us something about a band called Project M.A.R.S?
 This came up in mind because I just met Tony McAlpine a couple of weeks ago here in Finland.